Blatter faces bigger challenge at divided FIFA

 WORLD CUP BOYCOTT

-There was even talk of European teams leading a World Cup boycott, something previously considered unthinkable by many soccer fans.
+There was even talk of European teams leading a World Cup boycott, something previously considered unthinkable by many football fans.

 "If the whole of UEFA said that, and all of the countries were willing to do it, I think that is right," said English FA chairman Greg Dyke.